Autumn’s True Gold: Hiking to See Washington’s Alpine Larches

 The only catch is that often it takes a little work to see the alpine larches at their best.
 In the Northwest, they grow largely in high alpine environments, usually on the east slope of the Cascades in central to northern Washington.
 We can help you get there, though.

-To help you take in this dazzling Northwest beauty, try one or more of our favorite alpine larch hikes.
+To help you take in this dazzling Northwest beauty, try one or more of our favorite golden larch hikes.

 Maple Pass Loop